9 Ways to Increase Attendance for your Live Membership Calls

-- Office Hours/Live Q&A’s: Have some form of chat facility to take questions from attendees live; and also have a way for members to pre-submit questions ahead of the call and encourage them to come along to hear the answer and ask any follow-ups.
+- Office Hours/Live Q&A’s: Have some form of chat facility to take questions from attendees live.
+And also consider enabling members to pre-submit questions ahead of the call and encourage them to come along to hear the answer and ask any follow-ups.

 - Member Spotlights/Coaching Calls: Each month, hand-pick one or more members who will either receive direct coaching during a live session (with other members in attendance) or have an idea, project or piece of work analysed and fed back on during the call.